What do Admiral Nurses do?

 Admiral Nurses are specialist nurses trained to provide support for people and families affected by dementia.
-They get their name from ‘Admiral Joe’ Levy, founder of Dementia UK and a keen sailor.
+Admiral nursing gets its name from ‘Admiral Joe’ Levy, founder of Dementia UK and a keen sailor.
 They can work in a number of environments – in the community as NHS staff, or hospitals, hospices and care homes.

-Admiral Nurse teams operate across England and Wales, Dementia UK have a map for you to find your local team.
+Admiral nursing teams operate across England and Wales.
+Dementia UK have a map for you to find your local team.
 You can get in touch with the Admiral Nurse Dementia Helpline by emailing email@example.com or by calling 0800 888 6678.

 Dementia UK have a great video section on their website, where you can find advice videos on lots of common issues that arise in dementia.
 From day-to-day symptom management to carer support, they’re absolutely worth a watch.